TBS1996/datamole_assignment/README.md

 - Supports both little and big endian representation of i32.
 - Buffer that keeps track of incomplete i32 values.
 - No heap-allocations.
+- Compile-time assert that the window is non-zero.